 Frank E. Nothaft is Freddie Mac’s chief economist.
 Nothaft is responsible for forecasts, research and analysis of the macroeconomy, housing and mortgage markets.
 He is also involved in affordable lending analysis and policy issues affecting the housing finance industry.
-He reports directly to Freddie Mac’s SVP of Economics and Strategy Ed Golding.

 The U.S. is in the early stage of an economic expansion that began at the end of 2009 or the start of this year.
 As is sometimes the case in the initial phase of a recovery, there are mixed messages from economic indicators on the overall health of the macroeconomy and of the housing market.
 GDP growth surged late last year, but slowed in the second quarter.
 Similarly, job market growth turned positive last winter but appears to have lost momentum.
 The choppy pattern of economic recovery is not unusual and will likely continue throughout this year, with clearer signs of expansion eluding us before next year.

 Still, there are a number of positives in the housing market.
 For one, declines in home sales, construction, and house prices have slowed or stopped – and have even rebounded in some metropolitan markets.
 This recovery has been supported, in part, by the low interest rate policy of the Federal Reserve and the active involvement of Freddie Mac, Fannie Mae and Ginnie Mae to assure that an adequate supply of funds is available to meet the mortgage credit needs of America's families.
 Mortgage rates on loans ineligible for pooling into their securities, such as "jumbo" loans, carry fixed-rates that are nearly a full percentage point above the rates on "conforming" loans.